plutoshe/blog-theme/assets/content/blogs/assignments/project1_writeup.md

 ### Future development

-I still add collision response to this library, I will update it after finishing this part.
+I am still adding collision response to this library, I will update it after finishing this part.

+### What I struggled with and what I learned

+I mainly struggled with the algorithm to determine two polyhedrons are collided or not.
+Through learning various collision algorithm, I have deeper understanding toward the 3d math and algebra.

+However, after implementing the collision, I was stuck at how colliders react to each other.
+I Wanted to use Impulse-based contact model, but I found my situations weren't match because there were not only one point collided with two collider.
+By searching related source, I found a method named Constraint Based Physics.
+I am still implementing it on my library.

 ### Source Code

-Source code get from [here](http://www.plutoshe.com/assets/download/Eng2Project1SourceCode.zip)
+Get Source code version 1.0 from [here](http://www.plutoshe.com/assets/download/Eng2Project1SourceCode.zip)